Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - Good news, Pocket Camera and Game Boy Camera seems to have the exact same save structure.
 They are fully intercompatible.
 This is not the case of the leaked rom prototypes (see next sections).

-- Funfact:  the beginning of the save ram acts as an image buffer in which everything seen by the sensor and displayed on screen is copied.
+- Funfact:  the beginning of the save RAM acts as an image buffer in which everything seen by the sensor and displayed on screen is copied.
 This means that when you stop the camera, the last image buffered stay in memory as long as you do not display the camera image onscreen again.
 This image can be extracted (or modified) as easily as another.
 So when you buy a camera, dump the save BEFORE testing the camera for weird (or cringe) surprises.

 - It was a bit tedious to do this on original hardware as [BGB emulator](https://bgb.bircd.org/) is now reliable enough to do mostly the same more rapidly...
 But not when I did these experiments.